Contributory copyright infringement: In Re Aimster

-In 'In re Aimster', the Seventh Circuit was called upon to decide the liability of peer to peer sharing of music files through the Instant Messaging services provided by Aimster.
+In 'In re Aimster', the Seventh Circuit was called upon to decide the liability of peer-to-peer sharing of music files through the Instant Messaging services provided by Aimster.
 Aimster had argued that the transmission of files between its users was encrypted and because of that, Aimster could not possibly know the nature of files being transmitted using its services.
 But, the Seventh circuit Court of Appeals affirmed the decision of the district court which had issued a preliminary injunction against Aimster.

 It was found that Aimster had knowledge of the infringing activity.
 Its tutorial showed examples of copyrighted music files being shared.
 Also, the 'Club Aimster' service provided a list of 40 most popular songs made available on the service.
 It was also held that the encrypted nature of the transmission was not a valid defence as it was merely a means to avoid liability by purposefully remaining ignorant.
-It was held that 'wilful blindness is knowledge, in copyright law.."
+It was held that 'willful blindness is knowledge, in copyright law.."

 The Sony defence raised by Aimster was also rejected because of the inability of Aimster to bring on record any evidence to show that its service could be used for non infringing uses.
 Lastly, Aimster could also not get benefit of DMCA 'safe harbor' provisions because it had not done anything to comply with the requirements of Section 512.
 Instead, it encouraged infringement.